Atharva647/Atharva647/README.md

 - 👋 Hi, I’m @Atharva
 - 👀 I’m interested in Learnig programming languages
-- 🌱 I’m currently learning BE in Artificial Intelligence and Data Science.
+- 🌱 I’m currently pursuing my BE in Artificial Intelligence and Data Science.
 - 💞️ I’m looking to collaborate for Learning new things or working together.
 - 📫 How to reach me atharvajagdale2004@gmail.com